-Additionally, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
-Market conditions and other factors could also lead to the issuance of refunding debt for General Obligation, Special Obligation, or other debt in the future.
+The University could enter other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
+Market conditions and other factors could also lead to the refunding of other non-public debt in the future.

 Credit Ratings

 The capital markets have recognized the tangible benefits to the state's economy of meeting the infrastructure and educational goals of the program, as well as the University's success in implementing them.
 A good credit rating not only provides the state and the University with less expensive access to the capital markets but also supports the state's quality reputation among investors.